What We Did Last Year (April 2022 – March 2023)

 The project, which is still on-going, has already highlighted two major difficulties schools face in integrating new forms of creativity into their curriculum: the already heavy staff workload and the lack of flexibility in a tightly forward-planned school year.
 We look forward to seeing the different perspectives of the final report, which will also look at the digital resources teachers feel they need.
 A documentary film is being made of the process by film-maker, Phil Hirst.

 The beginning of the year saw the final two workshops for home-educating families looking at the history and stories of the now redundant Newport – Shrewsbury canal took place.
 These were run in partnership with The Hive, an arts and well-being venue in Shrewsbury.
 The pottery plaques created by the group will be installed along the line of the canal bed later in 2023.

-During the year Mythstories’ Arts Award Adviser worked with one young home-educated person to successfully complete her Silver Arts Award.
-The main artform was Poetry and the young person led a public poetry-walk around Shrewsbury as part of her Leadership challenge.
+Also during the year Mythstories’ Arts Award Adviser worked with one young home-educated person to successfully complete his Bronze Arts Award.

 During the year Mythstories was active on social media promoting the collection and the work of the Charity.
 ArtUK, whose website displays the paintings in the Mythstories collection, also ran two features on Mythstories artist-in-residence.